-Your VR3 can store 22 hours of diving for downloading, stored at 10-second intervals.
+Your VR can store a maximum of 20 hours of diving for downloading, stored at 10-second intervals.
 When the memory is full, it simply overwrites and starts again.

 If long, detailed dives are logged, they should be downloaded as soon as possible to avoid losing them.